Kapeel/R_Workshop/materials/day5/day5_slides.md

 ```

-- This installs the Bioconductor packages Biobase, IRanges and
+- This installs the Bioconductor packages BiocInstaller, Biobase,
-AnnotationDbi (as well as some dependencies)
+IRanges and AnnotationDbi (as well as some dependencies)
 - Refresh your package list in RStudio

 Installing Bioconductor Packages